 - You have to use a communal bathroom.

-- You have to get a feel for the new town or city you're in.
+- You have to get a feel for a new town or city.

 - You have to do your laundry in shared coin or card-operated machines.